rami-sweyri/full-state/README.md

 Below is the complete list of possible props and their options:

-> ▶︎ indicates the default value if there's one

 **setState**: _(data:any)_ ▶︎ similar to useState in react.
 `setState({name:"Rami",lastName:"Sweyri"})`